Cathedral of St. Bartholomew, Plzeň: The Origin of the church

-The Era after Hussite Wars
+The era after the Hussite Wars

 The construction of the church continued after the Hussite Wars.
 The side portals were built up at the beginning of the 15th century.
 After 1476, the nave and side aisles were roofed with net vaults on circular supports.
-The architect, who was probably Mister Erhard Bauer from Eichstätt (15.
-Century in Eichstätt - 1493) changed the original plan because the pillars were designed to be cornered.
+The architect, who was probably Mister Erhard Bauer from Eichstätt (15. century in Eichstätt – 1493) changed the original plan because the pillars were designed to be cornered.
 At this time, the construction of the southern tower was already being dropped out, because it was against the aesthetic opinions of the era.
 Subsequently, the nave and side aisles were roofed with a tented roof, culminating into a small tower, which was just a little smaller than the future northern tower (it was still under construction at the time).

 The Sternberg Chapel, an important part of the church, was added to the southern part of the presbytery in the 1470s and 1480s.
 It was supposed to serve as a funerary chapel of the Sternberg family.
-The author was Hans Spiess (died 1503), working for the king Vladislav II. on a close castle Krivoklat at the time.
-In 1472 Jaroslav of Sternberg (1220 - 1287) was buried in the church, probably in the just finished chapel.
+The author was Hans Spiess (died 1503), working for the king Vladislaus II on a close castle Křivoklá at the time.
+In 1472 Jaroslav of Sternberg (1220–1287) was buried in the church, probably in the just finished chapel.
 In the same year, the ante-room was added to the southern portal with the details of the decoration consistent with the decoration of the chapel.

-A vast fire destroyed Plzen in 1525 and the roof frame of the church burned down.
+A vast fire destroyed Plzeň in 1525 and the roof frame of the church burned down.
 Subsequently, in 1528, the tent roof was replaced with a saddle roof, which remained until today.
 The northern ante-room was added in first third of the 16th century, in a little less decorative manner than the Sternberg Chapel and southern ante-room.
 The Renaissance dormers were built in 1580.

 18th century until today

 19th century

 In the second half of the 18th century, the organ-loft was extended.
-On February 6, 1835, a thunderbolt caused a fire on the northern tower.
-Two years later, the tower was newly roofed under the supervision of the builder Frantisek Filous (*1799-1869) – it was only a simplified copy of the original post-gothic roof.
+On 6 February 1835, a thunderbolt caused a fire on the northern tower.
+Two years later, the tower was newly roofed under the supervision of the builder František Filous (*1799-1869) – it was only a simplified copy of the original post-gothic roof.

 In 1870, as a result of a windstorm, the eastern gable fell down onto the presbytery and the Sternberg Chapel - it threw off the dome together with the keystone.
 The reconstruction lead the architect Josef Mocker (1835-1899) in 1879-1883 – he was a specialist for the purist reconstructions and influenced Czech gothic purism with his work in the 2nd half of the 19th century.
 Beside the repair of the presbytery vault, he replaced the main old baroque altar with a new one, designed by himself, which was typical for the era.
 He removed old renaissance dormers from the roofs and more than 24 mostly baroque altars from the interior.